Accepting all types of payments has never been easier.Find Out How

 However, given the speed, ease, security, and perceived health benefits of contactless payments, their use will continue to rise, experts say.
 Merchants who aren’t prepared for them are going to want to be, and very soon.

 Contactless cards use radio-frequency identification (RFID) technology that allows the card to communicate with the card reader via antenna when the card is held near the reader during a transaction.
-You have to be within proximity – roughly 3 inches – to the contactless-enabled credit card terminal for the radio antenna to pick up your card’s signal.
+You have to be within close proximity – roughly 3 inches – to the contactless-enabled credit card terminal for the radio antenna to pick up your card’s signal.
 It is often referred to as tap-to-pay, but tapping is not needed, just close proximity.

 Contactless cards also come with an EMV chip and the usual credit or debit card number, expiration date, security code and magnetic stripe.
 If a store doesn’t have contactless readers, you can still swipe your card or use the chip reader.